keski/RSPUEngine/README.md

 Jena nodes.
 This is done by either: 1) looking up the corresponding values in the dictionaries, 2) wrapping the ID-based iterator representation in a `DecodingQuadsIterator`, or 3) and iterator with bindings in `DecodeBindingsIterator`.

+# Known limitations
+- Scope of variables in subqueries is not respected.
+- Query result star does not work for subqueries.